stepolan/contacts_cleaner/README.md

 # Contacts Cleaner

-This project is a Python script designed to clean and deduplicate contacts from a VCF (vCard) file, with progress monitoring using `tqdm`.
+This project is a Python script designed to clean and deduplicate contacts from a VCF (vCard) file.

 ## Features